zpol/cicd/drone_lab/README.md

-# CI/CD
+# cicd
-CI/CD pipeline with drone + gocd
+CI/CD pipeline with drone + gogs

 # CI/CD Environment for local development

-This is a builder for a fast, lightweight & efficient pipeline workflows owning your own private "github" with gogs and automated pipelines with gocd.
+This is a builder for a fast, lightweight & efficient pipeline workflows owning your own private "github" with gogs and automated pipelines with awesome already built in plugins with drone.

 The main objective is to have a fast deployable infrastructure to be able to: